danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D15: January 25, 2018

+**Today's Progress**: Thought I would not have time to code today, but here I am.
+Finished CS50's pset5!

 ### R1D14: January 24, 2018

 **Today's Progress**: My spell checker is working!
 Still need to finish implementing the other functions in the pset and clean up everything, but it finally "clicked" and it became all so clear.